 The accompanying consolidated financial statements have been prepared under the assumption that the Company will continue as a going concern.
-The Company has historically incurred losses, however, under the BeMetals Option Agreement (Note 3), the Company now has a recurring source of revenue, and its ability to continue as a going concern is no longer dependent on equity capital raises and borrowings.
-However, if necessary, the Company continues to have the ability to raise additional capital in order to fund its future exploration and working capital requirements.
-The Company's plans for the long-term continuation as a going concern include operating on the cash flows and consideration payments provided under the BeMetals Option Agreement.
+The Company has historically incurred losses, however, the Company has cash reserves and available for sale securities sufficient to cover normal operating expenses for the following 12 months.
+If necessary, the Company continues to have the ability to raise additional capital in order to fund its future exploration and working capital requirements.